c2lang/c2compiler/README.md

 The *C2_LIBDIR* should point to <path_to_c2compiler>/libs
 The *C2_PLUGINDIR* may be anywhere and is used by the install_plugins.sh script

+All these variables may contain multiple paths, separated by colons (:)

 ## Bootstrap